IJuanTM/simpl/README.md

 #### Views

-You can find the HTML code in the `views` folder, here you can find the `home.phtml` file, as well as a `parts` folder containing the `header.phtml` and `footer.phtml` files.
+You can find the HTML code in the `src/views` folder, here you can find the `home.phtml` file, as well as a `parts` folder containing the `header.phtml` and `footer.phtml` files.

 #### Styling and TypeScript

-The styling is located in the `scss` folder.
+The styling is located in the `src/scss` folder.
 Here each view has its own stylesheet, as well as stylesheets for the parts like the header and footer.
 In the `config` folder you can find stylesheets for things like variables, mixins and breakpoints.
 All of these stylesheets are imported in the `main.scss` file, which is the main stylesheet.

-The TypeScript code is located in the `ts` folder.
+The TypeScript code is located in the `src/ts` folder.
 Simpl makes use of Rollup to bundle the TypeScript files, because of this you are able to create multiple TypeScript files and import them in the `main.ts` file.

 #### Public

-The `public` folder contains the static files like images and fonts, as well as other static files for the website.
+The `src/public` folder contains the static files like images and fonts, as well as other static files for the website.
 Here you can also find the `index.php` file, which is the entry point for the framework.
 This file loads the autoloader, environment variables and runs the main `AppController`.
 After running the `build` script, the compiled Sass and TypeScript files will be located in this folder under their respective `css` and `js` folders.

+#### Tests

+Simpl ships with its own PHPUnit test suite in the `tests` folder, mirroring `src/app`'s structure.
+Run `composer install` once, then `composer test`, to check that everything still works as expected - handy after upgrading dependencies or making changes of your own.

 <br>